rtorrent-community/rtorrent-docs/docs/include-cmd-ui.rst

         The ``ui.column.is_hidden`` command allows to query the visibility of a column, and the last command returns a list of index values for all hidden columns.

-        The hiddden state is *not* persisted over client restarts.
+        The hidden state is *not* persisted over client restarts.
         Also note that some columns are auto-hidden in case the terminal gets too narrow to show all of them.